mskordal/my-sel4-projects/scripts/README.md

 1. Cleans the build directory, builds make files with cmake and creates an IR file called app.ll from app.c using clang.
 2. Compiles the pass with make.
 3. Injects the pass on the source file app.c using clang and produces app executable.
 4. Injects the pass on the IR file app.ll using opt and produces app executable.

 For instruction run with -h or open and view instructions in the beginning of the script.

+## sel4-compile.sh
+Automates the compilation and build process of sel4.
+Must run from within the sel4 build directory.
+Performs the following steps:
+1. Empties build directory.
+2. Runs `init-build.sh` located at sel4 root dir with flags for compiling on the ZCU102 board and with clang instead of gcc.
+The script generates the ninja build files based on cmake.
+3. Runs `ninja` to build the project.

+## llvmpass-compile.sh
+Automates the compilation and build process of the llvm pass.
+Must run from within the sel4 build directory.
+Performs the following steps:
+1. Sets the `LLVM_DIR` variable to llvm-15 binaries.
+2. Empties the build directory.
+3. Runs cmake with the `LT_LLVM_INSTALL_DIR` flag pointing to `LLVM_DIR` and path to the `myLlvmPass` directory where the source files are located.